-Apply your passion for Sociology to answering the Big Questions of our time by studying it in combination with Global Sustainable Development (GSD).
+On our Sociology and Global Sustainable Development (BASc) you will apply your passion for Sociology to answering the Big Questions of our time by studying it in combination with Global Sustainable Development (GSD).

 You will attend lectures and take part in seminars, workshops and tutorials and work with your fellow students in teams on controversial, topical problems that pose significant sustainable development questions.
 You will undertake fieldwork, archival research, interviews with members of the local area and engage in peer discussion to propose alternative solutions.
 You will review the work of your fellow students.